101 Fun Things to Do at Home During Lockdown (Free Printable List)

 - Get up and dance like no one is watching – get your groove on!
 It’s good for the soul and keeps you active too.

-- Exercise – there are lots of free workouts on YouTube – pick one to your fitness level.
+- Exercise – there are lots of free workouts on YouTube – pick one for your fitness level.

 - Phone or Skype a friend/family member – you may not be able to meet in person, but you can still speak to and see each other online.